 Attuning to my internal landscape, I connect to metaphors of habitat fragmentation, while also looking to what the wild can teach me in healing, belonging, and resiliency.
 Through somatic practices of moving my body to fit a landscape, I seek to return to the body through a return to the land.
 I nuture connection to nature in community through therapeutic horticulture and collective art-making.

-Mallory currently runs intergenerational programming in the learning garden, kitchen, and greenhouse at the Education Center for the New York Horticultural Society.
+Mallory currently runs intergenerational programming in the learning garden, greenhouse, and kitchen, and at the Greenhouse Education Center at Denny Farrell Riverbank State Park for the New York Horticultural Society.
 She is on the Board of Directors for Awakenings Art, an organization that centers the artistic expression of survivors of sexual violence.
-She also serves on the Foodway Steering Committee for Bronx River Alliance to support food justice and cultural programming in New York City’s only edible food forest.
+She serves on the Foodway Steering Committee for Bronx River Alliance to support food justice and cultural programming in New York City’s only edible food forest.
 Mallory has co-created programming rooted in regenerative education and nature-based artmaking with Queens Botanical Garden, Grow NYC, NYC Department of Civic Engagement, Wave Hill Public Gardens and Cultural Center, The Katonah Museum, Chicago Parks District, Chicago Public Schools, Department of Cultural Affairs and Special Events Chicago, Jane Adams Hull House, Museum of Contemporary Art Chicago, Open Engagement, Teachers for Social Justice, The Women’s Center at Depaul University, among others.
-Her work has been funded by the Bronx Council of the Arts, Crossroads Fund, Terra Arts Foundation, Hambidge Center for Creative Arts and Sciences, Night Out in the Parks, Harlem Community Development Corporation and the Dorr Foundation.
-Her curriculum and facilitation work has been featured in Transform the Harm, New York Times, Bronx News, Teaching Artist Podcast, and All of It WNY.
+Her work has been funded by the Bronx Council of the Arts, Crossroads Fund, Terra Arts Foundation, Hambidge Center for Creative Arts and Sciences, Night Out in the Parks, Harlem Community Development Corporation, The Burpee Foundation and the Dorr Foundation.
+Her curriculum and facilitation work has been featured in Transform the Harm, The New York Times, Bronx News, Teaching Artist Podcast, and All of It WNY.